brillout/wildcard-api/readme.md

    where `method`, `url`, and `headers` are the HTTP request method, URL, and headers.
    </details>

-2. The functions defined on `require('wildcard-api').endpoints`
+2. Functions you define on `require('wildcard-api').endpoints`
-   in Node.js.
+   in Node.js...

    ~~~js
    // Node.js